 A survey course designed to help students evaluate the teaching profession as a career choice.
-Topics include motives for teaching, the job market, global forces affecting education, history, and philosophy of education, ethics, and legal issues, social and political forces, governance and finance, teacher effectiveness and current trends in education.
-Heavy emphasis on the research base underlying teaching This course includes at least 30 hours of observation in various grade levels (K-12) and in a variety of subject areas in local public schools.
-A journal is developed for the experience..
-(3 SCH)
+Topics include motives for teaching, the job market, global forces affecting education, history, and philosophy of education, ethics and legal issues, social and political forces, governance and finance, teacher effectiveness and current trends in education.
+Heavy emphasis on the research base underlying teaching.
+This course includes at least 30 hours of observation in various grade levels (K-12) and in a variety of subject areas in local public schools.
+A journal is developed for the experience.
+Prerequisites: ENGL 1113 Composition 1 (3 SCH)

-EDUC 2013 Technology for Teaching (S, F)
+EDUC 2013 Technology for Teaching

 This course provides students with an overview of the technology that can enhance teaching and learning.
 Students will be taught basic multi-media approaches and uses of various Spreadsheets in the educational setting.
 Course is designed for teaching majors.
-Pre-requisites EDUC 2003 and EDUC 2001 (3 SCH)
+Pre-requisite: EDUC 2003 Intro to Education (3 SCH)